sknutti/portal-catalog-service/README.md

 ```

 ## Project Layout
-The source for each of the lambdas can be found in `/api/function_name/`
+The source for each of the apid lambdas can be found in `/api/function_name/`
+The source for each of the bot lambdas can be found in `/bot/function_name/`

 Shared code and helper code can be found under `/lib`